-If you missed out on seeing this wondrous exhibit during Rising festival (sadly only a handful of people did before it was cancelled) there is some good news.
-Bunjil Place has announced it will be bringing Museum of the Moon to its grand plaza area from Saturday, June 26 to Sunday, July 4.
+If you missed out on seeing this wondrous exhibit during Rising festival (sadly only a handful of people did before it was cancelled), there is some good news.
+World-famous Museum of the Moon is now in Federation Square until April 15.

 Museum of the Moon is essentially a seven-metre diameter spherical sculpture that features large-scale NASA imagery of the lunar surface.
 It’s shown at a scale of 1:500,000, which means each centimetre of the sculpture represents five kilometres of the Moon’s actual surface.